Title

 A “motorist” refers to the driver of a motor vehicle.

-The driver and front seat passengers of both private and public motor vehicles are required to use seat belt devices while inside a vehicle with a running engine on any road or thoroughfare.
+It requires the driver and front seat passengers of a public or private motor vehicle to wear/use seat belt devices while inside a vehicle of running engine on any road or thoroughfare.

-No, infants and children aged six years and below are prohibited from sitting in the front seat of any running motor vehicle.
+Infants and/or children aged six (6) years and below are prohibited to sit in the front seat of any running motor vehicle.

 Analyze Cases Smarter, Faster